 If you need a little motivation to get off that couch, you could try Charity Miles, which will donate to a charity to reward you for your mileage.
 If you are totally selfish and more about preserving your own life, you might want to try the cult favourite, Zombies Run.
 I haven’t tried this yet but it’s supposed to be highly…

 If you are on the road and need a bodyweight challenge, try Sworkit (although it might have some in-app purchases; it’s got good reviews).
-If you have a set of dumbells handy, the Nike Training Club app is awesome.
+I’m also hearing great things about the FitOn app – which seems to be genuinely free (unlike many fitness apps, that have a free version that is basically useless) If you have a set of dumbells handy, the Nike Training Club app is awesome.

-Of all these, though, my most-used apps are Yoga Studio and Headspace, which I use to supplement my workouts and dance classes for a well-rounded fitness program.
-(Note – these ones aren’t exactly free.
-Yoga Studio is $3.99 and Headspace is free for a bit and then charges a subscription fee.)
+Of all these, though, my most-used apps are Yoga Studio , and Insight Timer for meditation, which I use to supplement my workouts and dance classes for a well-rounded fitness program.
 Yoga Studio has great pre-made yoga classes for all abilities and with different focuses.
-Headspace is described as ‘Meditation for Skeptics’ and it’s sort of like a Couch to 5K for meditation.
+(Note – Yoga Studio isn’t free – it’s $3.99, which seems expensive for an app that will give you hours of quality movement, but cheap for a Starbucks drink.
+Life is weird sometimes) If you are just starting with meditation, go for Headspace, which is described as ‘Meditation for Skeptics’ and it’s sort of like a Couch to 5K for meditation.

-So maybe you’ve done the Cottage Workout and The Cottage Workout 2.0 to death.
+So maybe you’ve done my videos to death (don’t forget about the Cottage Workout and The Cottage Workout 2.0 !).
 If so, I hope you download one of these apps or bookmark this page for a free workout and let me know which one you like best!

 Thanks for reading!